The Untamed Episodes 21 – 30 Synopsis

 However, the flexible sword Jin Guangyao used, which Wei Wuxian appeared quite interested in its whereabouts, suggest Jin Guangyao is hiding something.
 Towards the end of the episode, Jin Guangyao is described by Wei Wuxian as “smooth and slick in establishing social contacts” when Jin Guangyao held Wei Wuxian back claiming Wei Wuxian had seemed to want to speak to him about something.
 That something appears to be about the flexible sword and why Jin Guangyao wasn’t carrying it.
 (Jin Guangyao’s answer is that it was a random sword which he felt was ominous so he threw it away, which sounds suspicious.)
 But based on Wei Wuxian not having an idea what Jin Guangyao was talking about initially, it hints a few skills of Jin Guangyao’s which have to do with great forward planning and meticulous handling of matters.
 As Wei Wuxian notes in his thoughts, he seems to be someone who sees to everything.

 Following the death of Wen Ruohan, only a small group of Wen Clan remain.
-Jin Guangshan (who previously was nowhere to be seen when the intimidating power Wen Ruohan was still alive) is now quick to take over the reins of this last part to the She Ri Zhi Campaign: capture, interrogate and kill the remaining Wen Clan members regardless of whether the were involved in the bloodshed or not.
+Jin Guangshan (who previously was nowhere to be seen when the intimidating power Wen Ruohan was still alive) is now quick to take over the reins of this last part to the She Ri Zhi Campaign: capture, interrogate and kill the remaining Wen Clan members regardless of whether they were involved in the bloodshed or not.

 Lan Xichen believing in the Gusu Lan Clan’s three step approach of enlightenment first, suppression second and elimination last, the preferred action is enlightenment.
-However, Jin Guangshan makes a case of needing to capture every Wen Clan member as a means to investigate where the last piece of the Yin Metal and prevent it from getting into the wrong hands.
+However, Jin Guangshan makes a case of needing to capture every Wen Clan member as a means to investigate where the last piece of the Yin Metal is and prevent it from getting into the wrong hands.

 Of note, Jin Guangshan doesn’t leave out his own clan in the list when he talks about wanting to investigate everyone so they don’t miss anyone suspicious.
 He seems to just want to do a thorough investigation, but many of the remaining Wen Clan members are weak, old, women and/or children.
 Many do not have cultivating abilities.
 It begs the question whether there is a need to capture and kill.